fastify/fastify-secure-session/README.md

 ## Using a secret

-It is possible to generate a high-entropy key from a (low-entropy) secret passphrase.
+It's possible to generate a high-entropy key from a (low-entropy) secret passphrase.
 This approach is the simplest to use, but it adds a significant startup delay as strong cryptography is applied.